TakafulDAO/takaturn/README.md

 ## :dart: Deploy test and coverage

+There are some scripts set on the package.json file.
+Check them out

+1. Deploy with `yarn deploy`
-1. For deploy on localhost run `yarn deploy`
+2. For deploy on localhost run `yarn deploy`
     + You can also run a node to interact with the deploys with `yarn hardhat node`
 3. For the tests run  `yarn test`.
     + You can also check the coverage of the tests with `yarn coverage`